Names of Ho Chi Minh City: Gia Định

 The name of Prey Nôkôr, along with Cambodia's rule over the area, remained until the 1690s, when Nguyễn Hữu Cảnh, a Vietnamese noble, was sent by the Nguyen rulers of Huế to establish Vietnamese administrative structures in the Mekong Delta and its surroundings.
 This act formally detached the area from Cambodia, which found itself too weak to intervene due to its ongoing conflict with Thailand.
-Prey Nôkôr was officially renamed Gia Định (chữ nôm: 嘉定), and the region was placed firmly under Vietnamese administrative control.
+Prey Nôkôr was officially renamed Gia Định (chữ Hán: 嘉定), and the region was placed firmly under Vietnamese administrative control.
 With the city's capture by the French in 1859, the name Gia Định was discarded and replaced by the name "Saigon", which had always been the popular name.
-Most sinitic maps were not updated to use the newer name until at least 1891, with the name of the city written as 嘉定 until then.
+Most maps in Literary Sinitic were not updated to use the newer name until at least 1891, with the name of the city written as 嘉定 until then.

 Etymology

 The origin of the name Gia Định has not been firmly established.
-One possible etymology may relate to the Chinese characters used to spell the name in Chữ Nôm: 嘉, which means "joyful", "auspicious", or "pretty", and 定, which means "decide" or "pacify".
+One possible etymology may relate to the Chinese characters used to spell the name in chữ Hán: 嘉, which means "joyful", "auspicious", or "pretty", and 定, which means "decide" or "pacify".
 Another possible etymology, based on the fact that Malay speakers existed in the region during the era of Vietnamese settlement, relates the name to the Malay words ya dingin or ya hering, meaning "cool and cold" or "cold and clear", respectively—perhaps referring to the appearance of the area's many waterways.